Brad Pitt BFFs Amal And George Clooney Reportedly Reject Angelina: How She Became Divorce ‘Villain’

 “In this new age of transparency, celebrity doesn’t work like that anymore; you can no longer tame the fame monster.”

-However, E News also termed Jolie the most recent “victim” in the inevitable war that takes place when celebrities split.
+However, E!
+News also termed Jolie the most recent “victim” in the inevitable war that takes place when celebrities split.
 And it’s not just that publication that is portraying Angelina as getting cast in the role of villain.

 A new report claims that Brad Pitt’s best friends Amal and George Clooney reportedly are rejecting Jolie’s alleged attempts to befriend them.